BitMaker-hub/NerdMiner_v2/lib/TFT_eSPI/README.md

       [Setup70d_ILI9488_S3_Parallel.h](https://github.com/Bodmer/TFT_eSPI/blob/master/User_Setups/Setup70d_ILI9488_S3_Parallel.h)

-8. Smooth fonts can now be rendered direct to the TFT with very little flicker for quickly changing values.
+6. Smooth fonts can now be rendered direct to the TFT with very little flicker for quickly changing values.
 This is achieved by a line-by-line and block-by-block update of the glyph area without drawing pixels twice.
 This is a "breaking" change for some sketches because a new true/false parameter is needed to render the background.
 The default is false if the parameter is missing, Examples:

       tft.setTextColor(TFT_WHITE, TFT_BLUE, true);
       spr.setTextColor(TFT_BLUE, TFT_BLACK, true);

 Note: background rendering for Smooth fonts is also now available when using the print stream e.g. with: tft.println("Hello World");

-9. New anti-aliased graphics functions to draw lines, wedge shaped lines, circles and rounded rectangles.
+7. New anti-aliased graphics functions to draw lines, wedge shaped lines, circles and rounded rectangles.
 [Examples are included](https://github.com/Bodmer/TFT_eSPI/tree/master/examples/Smooth%20Graphics).
 Examples have also been added to [display PNG compressed images](https://github.com/Bodmer/TFT_eSPI/tree/master/examples/PNG%20Images) (note: requires ~40kbytes RAM).

-10. Frank Boesing has created an extension library for TFT_eSPI that allows a large range of ready-built fonts to be used.
-Frank's library (adapted to permit rendering in sprites as well as TFT) can be [downloaded here](https://github.com/Bodmer/TFT_eSPI_ext).
-More than 3300 additional Fonts are [available here](https://github.com/FrankBoesing/fonts/tree/master/ofl).
-The TFT_eSPI_ext library contains examples that demonstrate the use of the fonts.

-11. Users of PowerPoint experienced with running macros may be interested in the [pptm sketch generator here](https://github.com/Bodmer/PowerPoint_to_sketch), this converts graphics and tables drawn in PowerPoint slides into an Arduino sketch that renders the graphics on a 480x320 TFT.
+8. Users of PowerPoint experienced with running macros may be interested in the [pptm sketch generator here](https://github.com/Bodmer/PowerPoint_to_sketch), this converts graphics and tables drawn in PowerPoint slides into an Arduino sketch that renders the graphics on a 480x320 TFT.
 This is based on VB macros [created by Kris Kasprzak here](https://github.com/KrisKasprzak/Powerpoint-ILI9341_t3).

-12. The library contains two new functions for rectangles filled with a horizontal or vertical coloured gradient:
+9. The library contains two new functions for rectangles filled with a horizontal or vertical coloured gradient:

       tft.fillRectHGradient(x, y, w, h, color1, color2);